meilisearch/documentation/reference/features/configuration.md

 **Environment variable**: MEILI_LOG_LEVEL
 **CLI option**: `--log-level`
-**Default value**: `INFO`
+**Default value**: `'INFO'`

-Defines the level of detail MeiliSearch's logs should contain.
+Defines how much detail should be present in MeiliSearch's logs.

-MeiliSearch outputs different information depending on the value of `--log-level`:
+MeiliSearch currently supports four log levels, listed in order of increasing verbosity:

-- ERROR: logs only contain information on events that prevent MeiliSearch from functioning correctly
+- `'ERROR'`: only log unexpected events indicating MeiliSearch is not functioning as expected
-- WARN: logs contain information on unexpected events that do not immediately impact an instance's functioning
+- `'WARN:'` log all unexpected events, regardless of their severity
-- INFO: displays high-level information on all search engine events.
+- `'INFO:'` log all events.
 This is the default value of `--log-level`
-- DEBUG: more verbose than INFO, DEBUG displays additional information on all search engine events.
+- `'DEBUG'`: log all events and including detailed information on MeiliSearch's internal processes.
 Useful when diagnosing issues and debugging

-### Max Index size
+### Max index size

 **Environment variable**: `MEILI_MAX_INDEX_SIZE`
 **CLI option**: `--max-index-size`